atteeela/web-tools/README.md

 # Web Tools
 ## Browser-as-a-Service

-``web-tools`` is a StackHut service that performs several web-developer related functions.
+``web-tools`` is a StackHut service that screenshots websites.
+This is a common task that is tricky to build on a regular service, but suits itself particularly well to StackHut.

 It's powered by,

 * [PhantomJS](http://phantomjs.org/),
 * [Selenium](http://www.seleniumhq.org/),

-and uses these to provide a screen-shotting service that works for JS-heavy sites but will be expanded in the future.

 ## Usage